 On iOS, widgets are sectioned off in their own space, requiring a swipe to access them every time.
 The change Apple has made to iPadOS makes them a lot easier to find and read, making it all easily digestible with a glance.
 For those who use their iPad as a secondary device, being able to quickly look over at the Home screen and see an upcoming scheduled event, or even changing events displayed in the News widget, could be a welcomed change.

-What do you think of the new Home screen?
+What do you think of the new Home screen on iPadOS?
 Is this one of the best new features Apple announced?